 Glossary Displays terms from the project glossary used in the current message.

 Recent changes List of people whom have changed this message recently using Weblate.

-Project Project information like instructions for translators, or information about its version control system repository.
+Project Project info like instructions for translators, or a directory or link to the string in the version control system repository the project uses.